Yiping0122/p-mcdm-web-demo/README.md

 ### Citation

-If you use or reference this work in your research, please cite 如果您在研究中使用或参考了本工作，请使用以下引用格式:
+If you use or reference this work in your research, please cite:

 ```bibtex
 @article{pmcdm2025,